replicatedhq/help-center/content/docs/kb/supporting-your-customers/change-ip-address.md

 categories = [ "Knowledgebase", "Supporting Your Customers" ]
 +++

-If host's private IP address is modified, Replicated application will not be able to start and it will require manual reconfiguration.
+If host's private IP address is modified, Replicated will be unable to start and will require manual reconfiguration.
-Private IP adress is defined in two configuration files: `replicated` and `replicated-operator`
+Private IP address is defined in two configuration files: `replicated` and `replicated-operator`

-RHEL file location: `/etc/sysconfig`
+RHEL/CentOS file location: `/etc/sysconfig`

 Ubuntu/Debian file location: `/etc/default/`